hansifer/originEvents.js/README.md

 Introduction
 ---

-originEvents.js is a tiny JavaScript library that allows same-origin web pages (tabs, iframes, popups) running within the same browser instance to trigger and handle custom events within and across each other.
+originEvents.js is a tiny JavaScript library that allows same-origin web pages (tabs, iframes, popups) running within the same (possibly offline) browser instance to trigger and handle custom events within and across each other.
 [Visit the demo page](http://hansifer.github.io/originEvents.js/).

 originEvents.js was initially created as a proof-of-concept for a [snorkel.js](http://hansifer.github.io/snorkel.js/) feature.
 Critical feedback, ideas, and pull requests are welcome.